S2-group/ease-2024-pandas-polars-energy-perf-rep-pkg2/README.md

 Our contribution specifically studies the energy impact of using Pandas and Polars in different scenarios like dataset size, operations performed.

+# Running the project

+For running this project first follow the steps provided in the [DAT Setup Section](examples/README.md#setup) and the [TPCH Setup Section](tpch-pandas-polars/README.md#setup)